anandjoshi91/anandjoshi91.github.io/_posts/2022/2022-12-31-Financial-Planning.md

 ### 6. Pay off your house debt

 Once you have a systematic investment plan set up, ensure it's never below 20% of your monthly income.
 In other words, you must save at least 20% of your salary.
 If you can manage this without any additional burden on your lifestyle and still have extra cash, then it's time to tackle the home loan.
+You can use [loan calculators](https://onlinequicktool.com/loan-calculator/){:target="_blank"} to determine your ideal tenure and/or monthly payment.

 Some might say this can take a long time, but it's not quite impossible either.
 For a good average productive person, their income should grow faster than their lifestyle cost and there will always be chances where that extra money can be put to good use.
 The idea is to take off your burden and make you financially free.
 You want to be happy doing this and not miserable.